Ways to Reduce Electrical Energy Consumption at Home

 Reactive power can also be eliminated by adding a capacitor bank across the load, but this is usually done in industrial settings where there are a lot of electric motors.

-4. Avoid using Defective Appliances
+4. Avoid Using Defective Appliances

-These appliances have an earth fault, which causes some current to flow through the earth wire back the supply, increasing your energy consumption.
+These appliances have an earth fault, which causes some current to flow through the earth wire back to the supply, increasing your energy consumption.

-If there is an imbalance due to some other current flowing back to the supply through the earth wire, they trip off, signaling to you the presence of earth fault in your installation.
+If there is an imbalance due to some other current flowing back to the supply through the earth wire, they trip off, signaling to you the presence of an earth fault in your installation.

 5. Assess Your Monthly Energy Consumption